youkaichao/hello_frame_eval/README.md

 # Installation

-Just run `python setup.py install`.
+Just run `python setup.py develop`.

 It works for python 3.6 and above.